 Research question 1 focused on examining the transition and vocational training programmes planned in the curriculum for students with intellectual disabilities in Catholic Special Vocational School for these students.
 The responses gathered from the respondents revealed that, available vocational training programmes offered in the school were five.
 The programmes include batik tie and dye making, door mat making, leather works, dress making and hair dressing.
 The said programmes were planned and selected for the students on transition based on the availability of special educators and vocational instructors in the special school.
-Also, availability of needed materials for the vocational programmes and the strength, interest as well as the ability levels of the students are also considered before vocational programmes are selected.
+Also, availability of needed materials for the students are also considered before vocational programmes are selected.
 The school authority and parents of the students on the transition programmes were also involved in the planning and selection of programmes for the students.